-1. Open the film door.
-The ROLLERS are contained in the door.

-2. Use a cotton swab or a small piece of soft, lintless cloth moistened with clean water.
-Don't use solvents or detergents.

-3. Wipe the contaminated area of the roller surfaces with the swab or cloth until the surfaces are clean.
+- 1. Open the film door.
+The ROLLERS are contained in the door. - 2.
+Use a cotton swab or a small piece of soft, lintless cloth moistened with clean water.
+Don't use solvents or detergents. - 3.
+Wipe the contaminated area of the roller surfaces with the swab or cloth (never with your fingers!) until the surfaces are clean.
 Rotate the rollers by moving the GEAR at the end of the rollers to position the foreign material where it can be removed easily.
 Dispose of the swab or cloth in a closed refuse container.

-CAUTION: The residue cleaned from the roller surfaces is highly caustic.
-Observe the precautions outlined above.
+CAUTION: The residue cleaned from the roller surfaces is caustic.
+Observe the precautions outlined on page 19.